6/16

 Meals That Carry You, Not Control You

-Fat loss doesn't require perfect portions or chef-level prep.
+Fat loss does not require exact portions or chef-level prep.

 It requires meals that carry you through the day: calmly, confidently, and consistently.